DonghyunAhn/development-measure/Materials/Main/README.md

 1. Open ‘NK_siScore_grid.shp’ with QGIS software program.
 2. Set coordinate system of QGIS project by ‘Project’ tap > ‘Properties’ > ‘CRS’ > choose ‘WGS 84 / UTM zone 52N’
 3. Double click ‘NK_siScore_grid’ and go to the ‘symbology’ tab of layer properties.
 Choose ‘Graduated’ symbol function to create graduated symbols for siScore.
 Choose ‘19_16’ for the value.
 Change mode from ‘Equal Count (Quantile)’ to ‘Equal Interval’.
 Change the number of classes as 7.
-4. Set ‘color ramp’ as ‘Spectral’.
+4. Set ‘color ramp’ as ‘RdBu'.
 Right-click the color box and press ‘invert Color Ramp’.
 5. Set the class values as below.

 <img src="./Fig/Figure5_process1.png" width="300">